OctopusDeploy/blog/blog/2020-03/octopus-server-dotnet-core-lessons-learned/index.md

 **Multiple Active Result Sets**

 The most significant problem we faced was poor database performance due to different handling of database queries on Windows and Linux.
+Octopus uses Microsoft SQL Server for its

  This GitHub issue linked above shares the details and a simple code sample to reproduce the problem

-We have hit one mojor problem

-* MARS <- SQL server - performance problems on *nix

-* Ask shannon about perf w/ something on Auth/Azure Linux - Active Directory Windows auth on Linux.
-We needed granular control over auth providers not just all or nothing.

-Solution.
+Solution:

 * MARS - Turn off support.
 Rely
 We open two connections and pick the one that suits.